 Each online quiz is available a minimum of a week before its due date and time.
 Then, after the due date it will disappear, along with the opportunity to get points for it.
-Each quiz has a time limit of 10 minutes, and the quiz form in Canvas will cease activity at the end of the time period.
-Quizzes will consist of individually presented multiple-choice and/or short-answer questions.
-Students who share or attempt to share information pertaining to course content in the form that is assessed in quizzes or exams will be referred to Student Conduct and Conflict Resolution (SCCR) Office in the Dean of Students Office. https://sccr.dso.ufl.edu/policies/student-honor-code-student-conduct-code/
+Each quiz has a time limit of 20 minutes, and the quiz form in Canvas will cease activity at the end of the time period.
+Quizzes consist of individually presented multiple-choice and/or short-answer questions.
+Students who share or attempt to share information pertaining to course content as it is assessed in quizzes or exams will be referred to Student Conduct and Conflict Resolution (SCCR) Office in the Dean of Students Office.
+Honor code violations for quizzes will result in grade sanctions of 20% point-value reduction on the assignment (syllabus pages 6-7). https://sccr.dso.ufl.edu/policies/student-honor-code-student-conduct-code/